zng-ui/zng/TODO/_current.md

 # TextInput

+* "Zalgo" text causes glyph.x > line.max_x.
+* Test clicks in:
+1. ﷽

+2. 𒐫

+3. 𒈙

+4. ⸻

+5. ꧅

+Number 1 followed by line break causes panic by keyboard and mouse.

 * What happens with undo if the text var is modified externally?
+    - Say a text var in a "properties grid".
+    - It is editable from the text and as a part of whatever is selected in the "canvas".
+    - How does the undo even work in this case?
+        - Review Microsoft Blend / Unreal Engine.

 * Support replace (Insert mode in command line).
 * Support buttons: